 Assets Rated notes Hedges 100% fixed-rate assets.
-Floating-rate liabilities with reference to one-month (1m) Euribor.
-The fixed-rate assets will be swapped into 1m Euribor (plus the margin of the respective note), subject to a floor of zero.
+Floating-rate liabilities with reference to one-month Euribor.
+Fixed-for-floating rate swap under which the SPV will pay a fixed-rate and receive 1m Euribor (plus the margin of the respective note), subject to a floor of zero.